chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

 ```

 * `delete_nodes` - How long a node can exist before deletion.
-* `missing_nodes` - How long between a node's last check-in before it is marked as missing.
+* `missing_nodes` - How long between a node's last check-in before marked as missing.
-* `missing_nodes_for_deletion` - How long a node can be missing before it is deleted
+* `missing_nodes_for_deletion` - How long a node can be missing before deletion
 * `periodic_purge_timeseries` - How often to run the purge job
   * `actions` - Chef Infra Server actions
   * `converge-history` - Chef Infra Client converge data

 ##### Compliance Job Settings

-The `compliance` data type has one compliance purge job with two ElasticSearch purge policies.
+The `compliance` data type has one compliance purge job with two Elasticsearch purge policies.

 ```json
 { "job_settings": [